-"People's Choice" Award is an individual prize, awarded based on votes cast by secret ballot, one vote per person at DYCO.
+"People's Choice" Award is an individual prize for the dancer whose style impresses others on the dance floor, awarded based on votes cast by secret ballot.
 Winning votes will be tallied at 10:30 pm.

 "Dancing Machine Marathon" Prize is awarded to the team that accumulates the most style points per dancer throughout the night.